DenseLink/neural-body/0_demo-sim/README.md

 Neural Body is an n-body simulator currently as an alpha demonstration of substituting calculations for planetary motion with a neural network.
-Currently, the neural networks can predict the position of Mars or Pluto given the rest of the positions in the planetary system.
+Currently, the neural networks can predict the position of Mars or Pluto given the rest of the positions in the planetary system from a simulator.

-The eventual goal is to replace the physics simulator that calculates the positions of other bodies to feed the neural network completely with neural networks that take in an acceleration vector on each body along with a desired simulation time step and perform the integration necessary to calculate the displacement of the body.
+The eventual goal is to replace the physics simulator that calculates the positions of other bodies  completely with neural networks that take in an acceleration vector on each body along with a desired simulation time step and perform the integration necessary to calculate the displacement of the body.

 Considerable time was put into training the first version of the neural network which was a simple, 2 layer, feedforward neural network with 300 nodes per layer